Skip to main content

 1. Ensure your repository is public.
 Your repository must be public to use GitHub Pages unless you have a paid account (most users make their projects public anyway!).

 2. Edit your “_config.yml” to ensure the url and baseurl values are set correctly for hosting on GitHub Pages following the pattern url: https://username.github.io and baseurl: /repository-name.
+Note, the default action will NOT build your site to a different location, the url and baseurl must match your actual repository details!

-Note: some accounts may have GitHub Actions disabled by default.
+Some accounts may have GitHub Actions disabled by default.
 If you do not see the “Actions” tab in your repository’s navigation (in between “Discussions” and “Projects”), it will need to be turned on first.
 Visit the repository’s “Settings”, click on “Actions” in the left side nav menu, select “Allow all actions”, and click “Save”.

 Activate GitHub Pages